CCABN/CCABN-Data-BlenderExtension/USAGE_NOTES.md

 - Create or import human head meshes with Shape Keys
 - Add a camera
 - Add one or more lights
-- Create a plane for backgrounds
-- Prepare a folder with background images
+- Optionally create a mesh to represent a VR headset
+- Background is handled automatically (no plane needed)

 ### 2. Configure the Addon
 1. **Scene Setup Section:**
    - Select camera from dropdown
    - Add lights using + button
-   - Select background plane from dropdown
+   - Select headset mesh (optional) from dropdown
    - Add human face meshes using + button

 2. **Convert Blendshapes (Optional):**
    - If using ARKit blendshapes, click "Convert ARKit to Unified Expressions"

-3. **Background Images:**
-   - Click folder icon and select folder with images
+3. **Random Gray Tones:**
+   - Set background gray min/max (default: 0.2 to 0.8)
+   - Set headset gray min/max (default: 0.1 to 0.4)
+   - 0.0 = black, 1.0 = white

 4. **Blendshapes:**
    - Click "Refresh Blendshapes" to scan human faces